 Thermometers.
 Get two thermometers: one for the hot side and one for the cooler side.

 Hides where they can retreat from the heat and rest

 Food and water bowls, some need deeper water for swimming

 Rocks, logs, plants, and other accessories

 Human Health Risks of Reptiles Each year approximately 70,000 people in the US contract salmonellosis from direct or indirect contact with reptiles and amphibians.
 Children, pregnant women, and people with compromised immune systems are particularly at risk of serious illness or death.

 Veterinary technicians are some of the most important people in the AZPetVet family.
-A licensed veterinary technician, or LVT, has earned an associate’s degree or higher in veterinary technology from an accredited school.
-Most importantly, a licensed Vet Tech has passed a national exam demonstrating specific knowledge and competencies.
+A certified veterinary technician, or CVT, has earned an associate’s degree or higher in veterinary technology from an accredited school.
+Most importantly, a certified Vet Tech has passed a national exam demonstrating specific knowledge and competencies.
 A Vet Tech’s training includes laboratory and clinical work with live animals.
 You’ll find Vet Techs wherever you find veterinarians on staff – from animal hospitals like AZPetVet to the zoo.

 What Does a Vet Tech Do?